Yorko/mlcourse.ai/book/topic07/topic7_pca_clustering.md

 y = digits.target
 ```

 Let's start by visualizing our data.
 Fetch the first 10 numbers.
-The numbers are represented by 8 x 8 matrixes with the color intensity for each pixel.
+The numbers are represented by 8 x 8 matrices with the color intensity for each pixel.
 Every matrix is flattened into a vector of 64 numbers, so we get the feature version of the data.

 ```{code-cell} ipython3